Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: Experiments

-To examine whether the DIR framework can actually learn disentangled intent representations, we visualize the utterance representations using the feature extractors of four methods (see Figure \ref{fig:vectorspace}).
-Please focus on the two unseen intents.
+~\textbf{Q2} To examine whether the CTIR framework can actually learn to distinguish between the unseen and seen intent representations, we visualize the utterance representations using the feature extractors of four methods (see Figure \ref{fig:vectorspace}).
 We can see that the two unseen intents ``AddToPlaylist" (red) and ``RateBook" (yellow) are entangled with ``SearchCreativeWork" (blue) and ``PlayMusic" (green) in the CapsNet representation space.
 For ZSDNN representations, yellow dots and blue dots appear as a single cluster, so it is with red dots and green dots.
 These entangled representations make it difficult to perform GZSID.
-In comparison, the CapsNet+DIR successfully learns an independent sub-space for ``AddToPlaylist" and disentangles a part of ``RateBook" from the seen intents.
-ZSDNN+DIR pulls the two unseen classes as a whole out from the seen classes, with a vague but identifiable boundry in between.
+In comparison, the CapsNet+CTIR successfully learns an independent sub-space for ``AddToPlaylist" and disentangles a part of ``RateBook" from the seen intents.
+ZSDNN+CTIR pulls the two unseen classes as a whole out from the seen classes, with a vague but identifiable boundry in between.